ucsb-cs148/f21/_lab/lab01.md

 <div class="grade" markdown="1">

 **Graded**: (20 pts) You earn these points if/only if:
-* your group reached **Milestone 1** described below in Step 2, every member did a pull request to submit a file named after their name in the teams folder from their own branch, and the team together created a NORMS.md file.
+* your group reached **Milestone 1** described below in Step 2, on top of which every member branched the team repo and did a pull request to submit a file named after themselves in the teams folder from their own branch, and the team together created a NORMS.md file.
+This is the goal for Section today.

+Over the coming week:

 **Graded**: (20 pts) You earn these points if/only if:
 * your group logged your first Scrum meetings (including `lab01.md` and `lec03.md`) in the `sprint00` subfolder.